 How much does affiliate marketing actually cost?

-First, you need to sign up to an affiliate network and choose an offer.
+First, you need to sign up to an affiliate network or affiliate program and choose an offer.
 That part is free but requires research and preparation.

 Additionally, different traffic networks might have more or less restrictive requirements for who they accept as advertisers.
-You might face occasional rejections that stretch the period of waiting before you start.
+Beginner affiliate marketers might face occasional rejections that stretch the period of waiting before you start.
 That time, however, might be spent researching the market.

 The next step is signing up to a traffic source.
 Here, the waiting period should be minimal and there normally aren’t any fees.
-Of course, you will have to make a deposit but that’s the money that will go towards your learning or even first earnings.
+Of course, you will have to make a deposit but that’s the money that will go towards your learning, developing your marketing strategy, or even first earnings.

-An offer, a traffic source, and a budget for testing are the only things that are absolutely essential to start your first campaigns.
+An offer, a traffic source, and an affiliate marketing budget for testing are the only things that are absolutely essential to start your first campaign.
 That’s why your first deposit, or the amount of money you are willing to initially invest, are very important to estimate correctly.

-The budget that you’ll need depends on the offer that you choose.
+The budget that you’ll need depends on the offer or affiliate marketing program that you choose.
 As a beginner, you should stay away from high payout offers, which might seem tempting due to their earning potential but are, in fact, very difficult to optimize to profitability.
 High payout offers require experience and big budgets so do leave them for later.

 Affiliate Marketing Verticals — from cheapest to the most expensive